 To obtain a stay, the motion to stay, memorandum, and record appendix must demonstrate (1) a likelihood of success on the merits of the appeal; (2) that the moving party will suffer irreparable harm if the stay is not granted; and (3) the harm likely to be suffered by the moving party if the stay is denied is greater than the harm to the non-moving party if the stay is allowed.

 The motion to the single justice of the Appeals Court must be accompanied by either a $315 filing fee or a motion to waive filing fee and affidavit of indigency.
-The documents may be delivered to the Clerk's Office in person or mailed, although mailing may not be suitable for urgent motions.
-Parties paying the filing fee may also e-file (affidavits of indigency, which are impounded, cannot be accepted online at this time).
+Self-represented litigants may efile the documents using eFileMA.com or the documents may be delivered to the Clerk's Office in person or mailed, although mailing may not be suitable for urgent motions.

 The Appeals Court single justice is not required to hold a hearing on a motion to stay.
 In fact, the single justice decides most motions to stay on the papers submitted, without a hearing, so it is important to include all relevant information, arguments, and documents within the motion and supporting memorandum.